corda/corda-docs-portal/content/en/platform/corda/5.0-beta/developing/getting-started/utxo-ledger-example-cordapp/running-the-chat-cordapp.md

 ## Configuring the Application Network (Virtual Nodes)

 The CSDE is configured to create a four party application network required to run the Chat Cordapp, including virtual nodes for Alice, Bob, Charlie and a Notary.
-To change the network configuration, please see section [Configuring the Network Participants](../../getting-started/configure-the-network-participants/network-participants.md)
+To change the network configuration, see [Configuring the Network Participants](../../getting-started/configure-the-network-participants/network-participants.md).

 {{< note >}}
 You must keep the notary node to enable the CorDapp to finalise transactions.